JustAzul/web-scrapper-stdio/README.md

 **Note:**
 - Output is always Markdown for easy downstream use.
 - The scraper does not check robots.txt and will attempt to fetch any URL provided.
-- No REST API or MCP server is included; this is a pure stdio tool.
+- No REST API or CLI tool is included; this is a pure MCP stdio/JSON-RPC tool.
-- All domains with available RSS feeds are now included in the test suite (fortune.com, techcrunch.com, wired.com, engadget.com, medium.com, dev.to, tomsguide.com, xda-developers.com, dmnews.com).
-- Test cases use domain URLs for clear output.
 - The scraper always extracts the full <body> content of web pages, applying only essential noise removal (removing script, style, nav, footer, aside, header, and similar non-content tags).
 Domain-specific selectors are no longer used.
 The scraper detects and handles Cloudflare challenge screens, returning a specific error string.

----

-# Project Overview
+## Project Overview

-This project is a Python-based web scraper that extracts primary text content from web pages, outputting Markdown via a simple stdio interface.
-It is designed for use in pipelines, containers, and AI toolchains.
+This project is a Python-based web scraper that extracts primary text content from web pages, outputting Markdown via a simple stdio/JSON-RPC interface.
+It is designed for use in pipelines, containers, and AI toolchains, with a focus on MCP (Model Context Protocol) integration for seamless AI model interaction.

 ## Technology Stack
-- Python 3.9+
+- Python 3.11+
 - Playwright
 - BeautifulSoup
 - Markdownify